jonnonz1/nz-statute-book/acts/public/1980/family-court-act-1980.md

 (3) Subsection (2) does not limit the powers conferred by subsection (1).
 (4) For the purposes of subsection (2)(i), each of the following Acts is a specified Act:
   (a) the Adoption Act 1955:
-  (b) the Births, Deaths, and Marriages Registration Act 1995:
+  (b) the Births, Deaths, Marriages, and Relationships Registration Act 1995:
   (c) the Child Support Act 1991:
   (d) the Children, Young Persons, and Their Families Act 1989:
   (da) the Civil Union Act 2004: